-The Flair Espresso Maker has gotten a lot of attention since it was launched as a Kickstarter project in 2016.
-The mastermind behind the product is the Brazilian mechanical engineer, Sergio Landau.
-After retiring, he started to tinker around with the idea that eventually turned into the Flair.
+The Flair Espresso Maker has gotten much attention since it was launched as a Kickstarter project in 2016.
+The mastermind behind the product is the Brazilian mechanical engineer Sergio Landau.
+After retiring, he started to tinker with the idea that eventually turned into the Flair.

 Since then, we have seen a couple of different iterations of the Flair.

 - The first one is called the Classic

 - Then came the Signature

 - And finally, the Pro arrived in 2018 (a Pro 2.0 was announced in late 2019, however)

 However, they all build upon the same idea: Use a single lever to force water through a small, compressed puck of coffee.

 When I encountered the Flair for the first time at a conference, I was initially turned off.
 The workflow seemed complicated and counterintuitive.
 Pre-heating didn’t sound like fun.
 At the same time, the handleless portafilter struck me as weird.

 It wasn’t until I got the Cafflano Kompresso (which, in many ways, has a similar construction to the Flair) that I started to appreciate a more avant-garde approach to espresso.
 I loved that it was portable, and the shots were not bad.

 Then Flair released their Pro model in 2018, with excellent features such as a pressure gauge and a bottomless portafilter.
 I kept hearing good things about it and eventually ordered one for myself.